brunadearibeiro/brunadearibeiro/README.md

 - 😄 Pronomes: ela/dela
 - 😄 Pronouns: she/her

-- 👅 O que estou usando no momento
+- 👅 O que estou usando no momento:
 - 👅 What I'm using at the moment: